jpravetz/epdoc-logger/README.md

 If {@link LogManager#autoRun} is not set, then a call to {@link LogManager#start} or {@link LogManager#setTransport} will begin logging.
 Messages are buffered prior to the transport being intitialized, so prior to this event no messages will be lost.

+Transports are configured via properties passed to {@link LogManager#setTransport} or {@link LogManager#new} and options.transport.
+Transport configuration properties are passed directly to the transport.
+Refer to the individual class API reference documents for more information.

 ### Logging to Console ###